Illinois BAIID Program Helps DUI Offenders Drive Sooner

 • Not have caused “death or great bodily harm” by driving under the influence; and

 • Not utilize the Permit for operation of a commercial vehicle.

 Those approved for the program must cover the installation costs and monthly fees associated with the BAIID.
-An approved participant may begin monitored driving on the 31st day of his or her suspension, and use of the BAIID must continue for the remaining duration of the issued suspension.
+First time DUI offenders can begin driving on the first day of their suspension, provided they have complied with the BAIID program in obtaining the driving permit and provided they have the BAIID device installed in the car.
 Offenders who do not meet the requirements or voluntarily choose not to participate in the BAIID program may not drive any vehicle for any reason during their suspension and doing so can result in increased penalties.

 Legal Help for DUI Charges

-While the BAIID program has certainly proven beneficial for first-time DUI offenders, efforts are underway in the state to expand the program to include more repeat offenders.
+While the BAIID program has certainly proven beneficial for first-time DUI offenders, the program has been expanded to include more repeat offenders.
 Therefore, if you have been charged with driving under the influence, you may have more options than ever.
 When facing charges, however, you should be sure to enlist the help of an experienced Joliet criminal defense attorney .
 Contact our office today to schedule your free initial consultation, and put our knowledgeable team to work for you.